Marrakech with kids

 The restaurant serves delicious Moroccan dishes.

-Average price for a family room: €125
+Average price family room: €125 – More information

-The best restaurants - Marrakech with kids
+The best restaurants in Marrakech with kids

 Note: You will hardly find high chairs in the restaurants in Marrakech.
 We brought a portable high chair with us, which is ideal for restaurants without high chairs!
 Click here for your portable high chair.